 Sister Anne Rita Mauck, an educator in Louisville, Kentucky, began working with Dr. Shedd in 1965.
 Building on Dr. Shedd's curriculum, Sister developed an instructional program tailored to meet the academic and organizational needs of children with dyslexia and devoted her entire career to education, and more specifically, to diagnosing and remediating the dyslexic child.
 She founded the dePaul School in 1970.
 The dePaul School also guided educators in other states to create schools modeled after the Louisville example.

 The Pinellas County dePaul School was established in 1983 by a group of frustrated parents who were unable to find the right learning environment for their dyslexic children.
 Familiar with the dePaul School in Louisville, they contacted Sister Anne Rita.
 With training and guidance from Sister and the Louisville school, they established the dePaul School as a non-profit, non-sectarian institution.
 The sole purpose of dePaul is to assess, remediate and prepare dyslexic students for their future educational placement by providing them with the tools and confidence they need to learn.

 In 1983, twenty families began a Tutorial program, meeting initially in the Largo Library.
 In 1984, a full time school opened for students age 5-14 in Dunedin, Florida.
 Today, the dePaul School is located in Clearwater and offers a full-time school and a five week Summer Reading Camp.

 Helping bright children meet their potential.

-The dePaul School for Dyslexia is an independent, not-for-profit organization that educates children with dyslexia and related language-based learning difficulties, enabling them to achieve academic and personal success.
+The dePaul School for Dyslexia is a specialized, independent school dedicated to the education of children in 1st-8th grades with dyslexia and related language-based learning difficulties, with the primary goal of enabling these students to achieve academic and personal success.